MaterializeInc/materialize/ex/chbench/README.md

 ```

 You can generate bigger datasets by using more warehouses.
 Once the data is
-generated, it's time to fire up some load:
+generated, it's time to fire up some load!
+Type the follow command, which will
+take control of your session and run for the specified number of seconds.

 ```shell session
 $ docker-compose run chbench run \